Joaquim Radua: Awards

 Radua has been named a Highly Cited Researcher by Clarivate Analytics, ranking among top 1% of researchers for most cited documents in Psychiatry / Psychology.

 Present appointments

-Dr. Joaquim Radua leads a research team at FIDMAG (Barcelona), and he is a visiting / associated researcher at Institute of Psychiatry, Psychology and Neuroscience (King's College London) and Karolinska Institutet.
-At the academic level he teaches and coordinates several postgraduate courses in statistics and neuroimaging, including the direction of a course in advanced neuroimaging techniques in Spanish.
+Dr. Joaquim Radua leads the Imaging of Mood- and Anxiety-Related Disorders group at IDIBAPS–Hospital Clínic de Barcelona and is a full professor at the University of Barcelona.
+Beyond research, he teaches psychiatry in the Degree in Medicine program as well as several postgraduate courses in statistics and neuroimaging.

 Positions of trust/research assessments

 He is on the editorial board of a range of international scientific journals including frontiers in Psychiatry and BioMed Research International, and regularly reviews articles for many others.
 He is the current president of the Spanish Neuroimaging Society.

 Publications

 Radua has published more than 100 articles His h-index is 59 and has over 5386 citations (Google Scholar).